-Suggested Usage: As a nutritional supplement, take 1-4 capsules 2 times daily or as directed by your health care provider.
-Take each dose with water and fresh squeezed lemon.
+As a nutritional supplement, take 1-4 capsules 2 times daily.
+Take with water and fresh squeezed lemon.

 Astragalus (Astragalus membranaceus) has been a foundational herb in Chinese Medicine for hundreds of years for its suggested properties to affect the liver, adrenal, and immune systems.
 Astragalus research in relation to telomerase activity is numerous, with the isolated compounds CycloAstragenol and Astragaloside IV becoming staple ingredients in many online and professional nutritional telomerase products, including VI-Telometry.